ruyrybeyro/chrootvpn/README.md

 KNOWN FEATURES
 ==============

-.
-The user installing/running the script has to got sudo rights (for root);
+- The user installing/running the script has to got sudo rights (for root);

-.
-For the CShell daemon to start automatically upon the user XDG login, the user has to be able to sudo /usr/bin/vpn.sh or /usr/local/bin/vpn.sh *without* a password;
+- For the CShell daemon to start automatically upon the user XDG login, the user must be able to sudo /usr/bin/vpn.sh or /usr/local/bin/vpn.sh *without* a password;

-.
-The CShell daemon writes over X11; if VPN is not working when called/installed from an ssh session, or after logging in, start/restart the script using a X11 graphical terminal;
+- The CShell daemon writes over X11; if VPN is not working when called/installed from a ssh session, or after logging in, start/restart the script using a X11 graphical terminal;

-.
-The script/chroot is not designed to allow automatic remote deploying of new versions of both CShell (or SNX?)-aparently this functionality is not supported for Linux clients.
-If the status command of this script shows new versions, uninstall and install it again;
+- The script/chroot is not designed to allow automatic remote deploying of new versions of both CShell (or SNX?)-apparently this functionality is not supported for Linux clients.
+If the status command of this script shows CShell or SNX new versions remotely, uninstall, and install the chroot setup again;

-.
-For (re)installing newer versions of SNX/CShell delete the chroot with vpn.sh uninstall and vpn -i again ; afterr the configurations are saved in /opt/etc/vpn.conf, vpn -i is enough;
+- For (re)installing newer versions of SNX/CShell delete the chroot with vpn.sh uninstall and vpn -i again; after the configurations are saved in /opt/etc/vpn.conf, vpn -i is enough;

-.
-The CShell daemon runs with a separate non-privileged user, and not using the logged in user;
+- The CShell daemon runs with a separate non-privileged user, and not using the logged in user;

-. if using Firefox, is advised to have it installed *before* running this script;
+- if using Firefox, is advised to have it installed *before* running this script;

-. if Firefox is reinstalled, better uninstall and (re)install it, for the certificate policy file to be (re)deployed;
+- if Firefox is reinstalled, better uninstall and (re)install vpn.sh, for the certificate policy file to be (re)deployed, or run:

+        vpn.sh policy

-. if TZ is not set before the script or edited, default time is TZ='Europe/Lisbon';
+- if TZ is not set before the script or edited, default time is TZ='Europe/Lisbon';

-. if having issues connecting to VPN after first installation/OS upgrade, reboot;
+- if having issues connecting to VPN after first installation/OS upgrade, reboot;

-. if having DNS issues in Debian/Ubuntu/Parrot right at the start of the install, reboot and (re)start installation;
+- if having DNS issues in Debian/Ubuntu/Parrot right at the start of the install, reboot and (re)start installation;

-.
-If after login, the web Mobile Portal is asking to install software, most of the time, either CShell daemon is not up, or firefox policy was not installed or Firefox is a snap. do vpn.sh start *and* visit https://localhost:14186/id
+- If after login, the web Mobile Portal is asking to install software, most of the time, either the CShell daemon is not up, or the Firefox policy was not installed or Firefox is a snap. do vpn.sh start *and* visit https://localhost:14186/id

-.
-Linux rolling releases distributions have to be fully up to date before installing any new packages.
+- Linux rolling releases distributions must be fully up to date before installing any new packages.
 Bad things can happen and will happen running this script if packages are outdated;

-.
-At least Arch after kernel(?) updates seems to ocasionally need a reboot for the VPN to work;
+- At least Arch after kernel(?) updates seem to occasionally need a reboot for the VPN to work;

-.
-If having the error "Check Point Deployment Shell internal error" run vpn.sh uninstall *and* install again with vpn.sh -i
+- If having the error "Check Point Deployment Shell internal error" run vpn.sh uninstall *and* install again with vpn.sh -i

 SCREENS
 =======